MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/cmfcpropertygridproperty-class.md

 ### <a name="remarks"></a>Note

-Per impostazione predefinita, questo metodo non esegue alcuna operazione.
+Per impostazione predefinita, questo metodo non effettua alcuna operazione.

 ##  <a name="onclickvalue"></a>  CMFCPropertyGridProperty::OnClickValue